Reference Library Sitemap

 An Introductory Statistics Textbook and Online Tutorial from HyperStat Online Textbook.
 18 chapters including: Introduction to Statistics, Univariate Data, Bivariate Data, Probability, Sampling Distributions, Testing Hypotheses with Standard Errors, etc.

 Census for England and Wales: The most comprehensive survey of the UK population.
-Most recent Census was on 29 April 2001, next Census in 2011.
+Last Census was on 29 April 2001, next Census in 2011.
 See also: General Register Office for Scotland for Information about Scotland's People.

 National Statistics Online.
 Home of official UK statistics.